Gradient Descent Provably Solves Nonlinear Tomographic Reconstruction: Proof of

 \subsection{First Step: Welcome to the Neighborhood}

 We first consider what happens in expectation when we take our first gradient step starting from an initialization at $\z_0 = \0$.
 The expectation is over the randomness in the Gaussian measurement vector $\ab$.
-We have

-In (a) we evaluate $f(0)=0$ and $f'(0)=\frac{1}{2}$, where for the latter we use $\frac{1}{2}$ as the sub-differential even though $f$ is nondifferentiable at $0$ due to the non-differentiability of ReLU (this choice is also justified as it is the expected gradient of $f$ around a small random initialization around $0$).
+We have In (a) we evaluate $f(0)=0$ and $f'(0)=\frac{1}{2}$, where for the latter we use $\frac{1}{2}$ as the sub-differential as it is the expected gradient of $f$ around a small random initialization around $0$, where the ReLU is nondifferentiable.
 In (b) we plug in the value of the measurement $y$.
 In (c) we use linearity of expectation and evaluate the first term, $\E_{\ab}[\ab]=\0_n$.
 In (d) we separate the leading $\ab$ into components parallel and orthogonal to $\x$, and evaluate the expectation of the orthogonal term to zero.
-In (e) we replace $\ab^T\x$ with $g\twonorm{\x}$ for a scalar Gaussian $g$, as these have the same distribution.
+In (e) we replace $\ab^\top\x$ with $g\twonorm{\x}$ for a scalar Gaussian $g$, as these have the same distribution.
 In (f) we evaluate the remaining expectation.
 In (g) we choose $\stepsize_1 = 4 \exp\left(-\frac{\twonorm{\x}^2}{2}\right)\frac{1}{\erfc\left(\frac{\twonorm{\x}}{\sqrt{2}}\right)}$ so that in expectation, our first step exactly recovers the signal $\x$.

-Because in practice we do not have access to an expectation over infinite measurements, we also care about the concentration of this first gradient step.
-This first-step concentration determines the local neighborhood around the signal $\x$ that our gradient descent will operate within for the remaining iterations.
+Because in practice we do not have access to an expectation over infinite measurements, we also care about the concentration of this first gradient step, which determines the local neighborhood around the signal $\x$ that our gradient descent will operate within for the remaining iterations.

 In (a) we separate $\ab_i$ into components parallel and orthogonal to $\x$.
-In (b) we replace $\ab_i^T\x$ with $\twonorm{\x}g_i$ for a standard scalar Gaussian $g_i$, as these have the same distribution.
+In (b) we replace $\ab_i^\top\x$ with $\twonorm{\x}g_i$ for a standard scalar Gaussian $g_i$, as these have the same distribution.
 In (c) we simplify the second term by rewriting it with a standard Gaussian vector $\ab_\perp$ with $n-1$ free dimensions (constrained to be orthogonal to $\x$), and $\ab_\perp$ independent of $g_i$ for all $i$.
 In (d) we write $\hat g_i := g_i(1-\exp(-(g_i)_+\twonorm{\x}))$ and $\tilde g_i := (1-\exp(-(g_i)_+\twonorm{\x}))^2$.